brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

 ## Course Context

-This is a first year course of 150 aruswnra.
+This is a first year course of 150 students.
 It's the first serious programming course, offered to CS, IT and some engineering students.
 Students have encountered Python briefly, but they are not expected to know much about programming.
 They will have had an introduction to computer science.
 The course is